 Besides the 1988 £1 coin, he also designed a coin that commemorates the seizure of power by Samuel Doe and his People’s Redemption Council that shows a military memorial.

-He also designed the 10th anniversary 1991 Falkland Islands £2.
-The coin celebrated the 10th wedding anniversary of Prince Charles and Diana, Princess of Wales.
+He also designed the 10th anniversary 1991 Falkland Islands £2 and the coin celebrating the 10th wedding anniversary of Prince Charles and Diana, Princess of Wales.